 4.)
 Humanize your Partnership

-Listening to channel partners and becoming empathic to their needs and objections is one of the most undervalued components of partner enablement.
+Listening to channel partners and becoming empathic to their needs and objections is one of the most undervalued components of building channel partnerships.

 Sure, implementing lucrative incentives and valuable content is great, but does it contribute to partner’s bottom-line?
 As a manufacturer, your partnership should be seen as more than a monetarily-based B2B rapport, but rather, a collaboration of innovation, strategy, and support.